GoogleCloudPlatform/python-docs-samples/appengine/standard_python3/bundled-services/blobstore/README.md

 # Access bundled Blobstore services API in Python 3

-This folder contains functionally identical apps that
+This folder contains functionally identical apps that allow users to upload and download files to and from the App Engine Blobstore.

 The apps are written using three different web frameworks:
 [Flask](https://palletsprojects.com/p/flask/),